Courses - Freshman Program

 This course focuses on the world's great traditions in philosophy, theology, history, and political science from the Middle Ages into the Enlightenment.
 It familiarizes students with the major world discourses about the nature of human identity and society of the pre-modern era through a comparative study of seminal texts.
 The course includes such works as The Koran, The Prince, and The Conquest of New Spain.

-In addition to their Liberal Studies coursework, all students are required to take one course in Spanish language each semester.
+In addition to their Liberal Studies coursework, all students are required to take one course in Italian language each semester.
 Placement is finalized upon testing during orientation.

-Students are not expected to have taken Spanish coursework prior to their arrival in Madrid.
-In fact, many students begin with Intensive Elementary Spanish in the fall semester.
-That said, even the most proficient students should expect to take a Spanish language course in both the fall and the spring semesters.
+Students are not expected to have taken Italian coursework prior to their arrival in Florence.
+In fact, many students begin with Intensive Elementary Italian in the fall semester.
+That said, even the most proficient students should expect to take Italian in both the fall and the spring.

-All Liberal Studies coursework (The Writing Sequence, Arts and Culture, Global Works and Society) is conducted in English.
+All Liberal Studies coursework (Writing, Social Foundations, and Cultural Foundations) is conducted in English.

-Intensive Elementary Spanish - Fall Semester - 6 points
+Intensive Elementary Italian - Fall Semester - 6 points

-Intensive Intermediate Spanish - Spring Semester - 6 points
+Intensive Intermediate Italian - Spring Semester - 6 points